appdev4590/Kivymd/Modules-Material-App.md

 ## Material App

-KivyMD has the `MDApp` class with the necessary properties.
+KivyMD has the `MDApp` class that creates all required for KivyMD properties.
 Before [0.102.1 *(Unreleased)*](https://github.com/HeaTTheatR/KivyMD/blob/master/CHANGELOG.md) you had to create the `theme_cls` property, but with `MDApp` you don't need to do this.